 Following the simulation tests, we evaluate the proposed localization system in a shallow-water lake environment.
 As shown in Fig.~\ref{fig:field_setup}, the acoustic source and the mobile receiver (H2) are mounted beneath two Blue Robotics BlueBoat\texttrademark{} ASVs.
 The static hydrophone (H1) is suspended from the dock, with its surface projection defined as the global origin.
 Both ASVs continuously log GPS positions, velocities, and other telemetry data, which are synchronized with the acoustic signal to evaluate localization accuracy.

 \textbf{Attack scenario}.
 A total of $15$ trials are performed to evaluate both static and dynamic adversarial attack scenarios.
-In the first set of trials, the acoustic source remains stationary while the mobile receiver executes simple geometric trajectories (\eg, circle, square, spiral, lawnmower) to capture diverse TDOA and FDOA observations.
-In subsequent tests, the source is also made mobile -- following straight, arc-shaped, and U-shaped trajectories.
+In the first set of trials, the acoustic source remains stationary while the mobile receiver executes simple geometric patterns (e.g., circle, square, lawnmower) to capture diverse TDOA-FDOA observations.
+In subsequent tests, the source is also made mobile, following straight, arc-shaped, and U-shaped trajectories.
 Essentially, these maneuvers mimic a stealthy adversarial agent exploring vulnerable regions around the structure.
-Across all trials, the source-carrier ASV operates within a $15$\,m radius from the anchor (\ie, static hydrophone), while the hydrophone-carrier ASV maintains a separation of $1$\,m to $6$\,m from the anchor to avoid collision with others.
+The source-carrier ASV operates within a $15$\,m radius from the anchor (\ie, static hydrophone), while the hydrophone-carrier ASV maintains a separation of $1$\,m to $6$\,m from the anchor to avoid collision.
 The static and mobile hydrophones are suspended at depths of $0.91$\,m and $1.19$\,m, respectively, while the acoustic source operates at $0.6$\,m depth.
-Although there is no temporal depth variation, the depth offset among the three entities enhances the measurement observability along the $z$-axis.
+Although there is no temporal depth variation, the depth offset among the three entities enhances the observability along the $z$-axis.

 \textbf{Hydrophone data collection}.
-The experiments employ H2dM model hydrophones from Aquarian Hydrophones~\cite{h2dm_hydrophone}.
+The experiments employ H2dM model hydrophones from Aquarian Hydrophones~\cite{h2dm_hydrophone_misc}.
 The outputs are terminated with a dual-mono $3.5$\,mm TRS connector, requiring an external plug-in power (PIP) for operation.
 Therefore, a custom pre-amp circuit is designed to accommodate the input impedance and bias current, as well as to amplify the audio output to a desired voltage range.
 Both channels of the circuit are identical, ensuring consistent amplification for the two hydrophones.
 Since the TDOA-FDOA method compares the two waveforms, a higher sampling resolution directly improves the measurement accuracy.
-Hence, we use a sampling rate of $200$\,kHz, and the two-channel acoustic data are synchronously acquired using a Digilent Analog Discovery (DAD3) board~\cite{dad_board}.
+Hence, we use a sampling rate of $200$\,kHz, and the two-channel acoustic data are synchronously acquired using a Digilent Analog Discovery (DAD3) board~\cite{dad_board_misc}.